real-dcnet/dcnet-source/python/src/README.md

 Additional information about some of these commands can be found https://wiki.onosproject.org/display/ONOS/Basic+ONOS+Tutorial

 ## Scripts
-The automate_ping_tests.sh script is used to perform the ping tests for either dcnet or reactive forwarding automatically.
+The automate_ping_tests.sh is a helper script that automatically runs the ping tests for either dcnet or reactive forwarding automatically.
+The first 5 results are discarded because of inexpliccable issues with extraneous delays.
 Depending on the number of trials that you need to run and the host machine's system resources the script may take several hours to complete.
+It uses the check_outliers.py script to look for outliers present in the ```<test data directory>``` and then removes them until none can be found and the cleanup_automation to terminate onos and mininet processes if it notices consistent pakcet loss or high amount of dupicate packets recurring in a test.

 check_outliers.py is to detect outliers that are present in the ping tests results.
-Once the outliers are found, script will output all the files that contains outliers
+Occassionally, there may be instances where are protracted delays, oftentimes unaccountable, in the initial ping from the ping tests.
+Once the outliers are found, script will output all the files that contains outliers. check_outliers was developed with python3 only.

+cleanup_automation.sh terminates all extant processes relating to ONOS and mininet.
+This script is primarily used by the automate_ping_tests.sh script if it detects problems with onos, however can be used by the user to kill the onos service, mininet processes and/or autmoate_ping_tests.sh process.

 ### Running the automation scripts
 To start the automation process go to the test directory and run the command: